Working with the physically or mentally challenged in an approved agency:

-Sophomores must complete 15 hours of service between May 1, 2020, and April 13, 2021.
-Half of those hours, i.e., 7.5 hours, are to be turned in by December 9, 2020.
+Sophomores must complete 15 hours of service between May 1, 2021, and March 31, 2022.
+Half of those hours, i.e., 7.5 hours, are to be turned in by December 1, 2021.
 All of these hours must be completed at an approved agency: an environmental organization, or one that serves the elderly or the physically/mentally challenged.
+Students who neglect to complete and submit half of their service requirement on time in December will earn a JUG.
 Those who fail to meet this requirement will receive a Saturday JUG and may be placed on probation.

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.

-Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a email@example.com, firstname.lastname@example.org or email@example.com e-mail address.
+Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following:

 - Make sure the supervisor and/or agency agrees to verify your hours electronically.

-- Tell the supervisor that you will log hours into x2VOL on the day of your service and that he/she will receive an e-mail from x2VOL.
-Make sure to get his/her e-mail address.
+- Tell the supervisor that you will log hours into x2VOL on the day of your service and that they will receive an e-mail from x2VOL.
+Make sure to get the supervisor's e-mail address.